novotnyllc/NuGetKeyVaultSignTool/README.md

 * `-kvs | --azure-key-vault-client-secret` - The Client Secret to authenticate to the Azure Key Vault.
 * `-kvc | --azure-key-vault-certificate` - The name of the certificate in Azure Key Vault.
 * `-kva | --azure-key-vault-accesstoken` - The Access Token to authenticate to the Azure Key Vault.
+* `-kvm | --azure-key-vault-managed-identity` - Use a Managed Identity to access Azure Key Vault.

 ## `verify`